 ATTENUATION OF GROUND-BORNE BUILDING VIBRATIONS BY PARTICULATE MEDIA AT THE AUDIBLE FREQUENCIES

-Ground-borne building vibration can be damped by articular media placed between the building structure and the vibration source.
-Particulate damper of uniform size has been shown to have characteristics of a bandpass filter for a range of mechanical vibration frequencies.
-The absorption-spectrum of particulate damper shows frequency bandgap, where mechanical vibration in that specific frequency range is strongly absorbed.
+Ground-borne building vibration can be damped by particular media placed between the building structure and the vibration source.
+Particulate damper of uniform particle size has been shown to have characteristics of a bandpass filter for a range of mechanical vibration frequencies.
+The absorption-spectrum of particulate damper shows frequency bandgap, where mechanical vibrations in that specific frequency range are strongly absorbed.
 We use samples of uniform size particulates medium, of fixed layer thickness.
-The samples are subjected to mechanical vibrations in the audible frequency range, 2 – 10 kHz to determine their absorption characteristics as a function of particle size, frequency, vibration amplitude, and Transmission direction.
-The goal of this study is to find vibration absorption spectrum as a function of particle size and ,required layer thickness that to mitigate external sources of building vibrations.
+The samples are subjected to mechanical vibrations in the audible frequency range from 2 Hz to 10 kHz to determine their absorption characteristics as a function of particle size, frequency, vibration amplitude, and transmission direction.
+The goal of this study is to find vibration absorption spectrum as a function of particle size, and required layer thickness to mitigate the external sources of building vibrations.